Cluster Feedings - My Baby Wants to Breastfeed All the Time!

 - Most of the time, it's normal development.
-A new-born baby is not fully skilled at nursing yet, he/she has a small mouth, small tummy and a digestive system that is still developing.
+A newborn baby is not entirely skilled at nursing yet.
+They might have a small mouth, a tiny tummy, and a digestive system that is still developing.
 This is why your baby might need more time at the breast.
-On top of this, your breasts are still adapting to the amount of milk required, and the constant nursing will ensure a good supply of breast milk.
+On top of this, your breasts are still adapting to the amount of milk required, and constant nursing will ensure a good supply of breast milk.

 - Growth spurts.

 - A weak suck can cause many sucking issues, such as tongue tie.